About the workshop

 During the workshop you will be able to:

-- Gain an insight into the respective cultures of the elected House of Commons and the wholly appointed House of Lords, comparing their different administrative structures
+• Gain an insight into the respective cultures and administrative structures of the House of Commons and the House of Lords

-- Hear first-hand from an elected Member on an MP’s work and the experience of serving constituents in the world’s oldest major democracy
+• Hear first-hand from an elected Member about an MP’s work and the experience of serving constituents

-- Against the background of developments at Westminster, examine the role and workings of your own Parliament and consider how to contribute to its improved efficiency.
+• Against the background of developments at Westminster, examine the role and workings of your own Parliament and consider how to contribute to its improved efficiency and effectiveness.